axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/forgot-password.rst

 Customize Token Generation And Email Sending
 --------------------------------------------

-Token Generation And Email Sending is the process that will send an email to reset password.
+Token Generation And Email Sending is the process that will send an email to reset the password.

-To do that, you should create a callable sub process with:
+To customize this process, create a callable subprocess with:

 **Signature**: portalSendPasswordResetEmail